-- 30.2.1 Penalties will be assessed by the Chief Judge and recorded on the Chief Judge Penalty Form. - 30.2.2 The penalties for Altitude Infringement are only applied if observed by a majority of Grading Judges.
+- 30.2.1 Penalties assessed by the Chief Judge shall be recorded on the Chief Judge Penalty Form. - 30.2.2 The penalties for Altitude Infringement are only applied if observed by a majority of Grading Judges.
 The Chief Judge must review all score sheets for a competitor to determine if there is a majority.